Ewan-D/beginnersBase11ty/README.md

 thought into where everything lives and how it is named.

 #### index.njk
-  - uses a custom filter (found in .eleventy.js) to get the top(num) from an array in this case the posts. the filter differs from 11tys in an attempt to make it more readable, to my eyes.(I am sure this won't backfire...)
+  - custom filter (found in .eleventy.js) to get the top(num) from an array in this case the posts. the filter differs from 11tys in an attempt to make it more readable, to my eyes.(I am sure this won't backfire...)
+  - custom 'tagFilter' to filter out a given tag or tags (pass an array if more than one)

 #### _data
   - this folder includes a file named 'data.json' for the sites metadata to use